whitneyburton/portfolios/students/1510/beth-sebian/20160121-beth-sebian-m2.markdown

 I have a few community projects in mind that I'd like to tackle next module:
 * Soliciting volunteers to discuss ways Turing could be more environmentally responsible
-* Working with some other students in my module to organize a session for our cohort on privilege
+* Working with some other students in my module to organize a session for our cohort on "privilege"

 ## Review
 ### Notes